karelia/MockServer/Documentation/Design-template.md

 One of these is the "main" listener, and uses the port that was specified when the server object was created.

 The second of these is a "data" listener, which is used to simulate data connections (eg a passive connection for FTP).
 This always uses a system assigned port.
+See "Passive Data Requests" below for more about this listener.

 Connecting To The Main Port